ianbaxter/poetical-server/README.md

 ## Deploy

-I have deployed my version of this project to Heroku however you can deploy to other platforms.
+I have used Google's App Engine to host this.